MSMLBV/guidelines/docs/guidelines/stylesheets.md

 ---
 # Stylesheet Guidelines

-This guide outlines best practices for writing and structuring styles in MSML projects, including our use of Mantine and how it integrates into our CSS/SASS workflow.
+This guide outlines best practices for writing and structuring styles in MSML projects, including our use of Mantine and how it integrates into our CSS workflow.
 Following these guidelines ensures maintainability, scalability, and consistency.

 ---